talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 * GitHub Action
 * Jenkins

-For open sources projects as our, it's easier to use a CICD tools integrated to a web hosting and software development management service as GitLab or GitHub.
+For open sources projects as our, it's easier to use a CICD tool integrated into a web hosting and software development management service such as GitLab or GitHub.
-It's why we'll prefer use GitLab, CircleCi or GitHub Action. tools as Jenkins need to deploy another service.
+It's why We prefer to use GitLab, CircleCi or GitHub Actions. tools as Jenkins need a separate deployment, management and hardware resources.

-In this post we will detail these solutions but only two will be implemented:
+In this post we will detail these solutions but we will implement only two of them:

 * CircleCI
 * GitHub Action